Achieving success with the Women’s Health Hub (WHH) model

 • ICBs should consider how the WHH model they are developing can be effectively integrated with drug and alcohol support services.

-Service: Local authority funded public health programmes for smoking and obesity reduction
+Local authority funded public health programmes: Considerations for provision

 • ICBs should consider how women’s health outcomes in their area could benefit from improved access to local-authority funded public health programmes such as smoking cessation and weight management.
 Where appropriate, funding could be pooled to improve women’s access to these services and tailor the services to the local population of women.